doasfrancisco/catafract/README.md

 ### TODO

 - [ ] Either filter Spanish and English videos or move Spanish videos to bottom
-- [] Add a simple Calendly link to contact me
+- [ ] Add a simple Calendly link to contact me
-- [] When cliking a video a modal should open explaining the company and story of the video
+- [ ] When cliking a video a modal should open explaining the company and story of the video
+- [ ] Add payment gateway

 ### FEEDBACK
 1) Pq en ingles si los ejemplos son recontra latinos?